-Children in Connecticut are among the healthiest in the country.
+Children in Connecticut are among the healthiest kids in the country.

 That’s according to the 2016 Kids Count Data Book from the Annie E. Casey Foundation.
 The report ranks Connecticut fifth in terms of overall child well-being and was featured in the Hartford Courant.
 Our state came in right behind Minnesota, Massachusetts, Iowa, and New Hampshire.